boundary/boundary-event-plugins/nagios/README.md

 2. Event handler script configuration file
 3. Certificate used by event handler script

-Additionally configuration files in the Nagios installation are required to be modified, which requires that Nagios be restarted:
+Additionally configuration files in the Nagios installation are require modification, which in turn requires that Nagios be restarted:

 1. Define event handler commands
 2. Enable event handlers
 3. Enable logging of event handlers
-4. Set Event Handler timeout
+4. Set event handler timeout
 5. Assign global host and service event handlers

 NOTE: All of the following procedures should be performed as the nagios user or the user underwhich the Nagios process runs